ericdenser/Save-Codes/Saving codes/authorization.md

 ![Image02](LearningPaths/images/_protectingApi__keycloak_assign_role.png)

 5. It will open a list of roles, select ADMIN -> Assign.
-6. Do the same steps again and assign the role USER to another Client (Create a new one if needed)
+6. Do the same steps again and assign the role USER to another user (Create a new one if needed)

 ### Applying the Role on Spring

 Now that we have a Role created and assigned to a User, we need to apply the Authorization strategy on the API.
-Before we write the code, we need to understand a small conflict between Keycloak and Spring Security.
+Before you write the code, you need to understand a small conflict between Keycloak and Spring Security.

 Keycloak stores our roles inside Access Token.
 If you inspect the token on jwt.io, you will find this: